PTFE

 • APPLICATIONS

 Furcation Tubing – Also known as jacketing, this application is most commonly used in fiber optics to protect these fragile communication devices.
 PTFE easily slides over fiber optics without damaging these delicate fibers.
-PTFE’s superior qualities on many fronts protect fiber optics from abrasion and physical trauma without affecting the fiber’s transmission.
+PTFE’s superior qualities protect fiber optics from abrasion and physical trauma without affecting the fiber’s transmission.

 Lubricious Wire Coating – Extruded over wire (usually as a spline), PTFE provides a super-smooth surface to ease feeding wires through confined spaces.